randombenj/uController/doc/how-to-assembly.md

 When you write an operating system the first little bit of code is most likly assembly (see the Linux Kernel for example).
 Also if you are programming microcontrollers and need very high performance, assembly is your choize.
-My personal motivation to learn assembly, is to learn how a basic computer-system works from the verry basics.
+My personal motivation to learn assembly, is to learn how a basic computer-system works from the very basics.

-Atvangates | Disatvantages
+Advantages | Disadvantages
 --- | ---
-As sayd before: Assembly is very, very fast, **Its the fastest way to program any Electronic Device** | To write good and readable assembly code you have to document your code very well.
-Its not as comfoteable to write like higher programming languages like c, c++, c#, java, javascript ...
-But the highest disatvantage might be that you have to learn **new assembly commands for every new CPU/MCU you want to program with Assembly.**
+As said before: Assembly is very, very fast, **Its the fastest way to program any electronic Device** | To write good and readable assembly code you have to document your code very well.
+Its not as comfortable as higher programming languages like c, c++, c#, java, javascript ...
+But the highest disadvantage might be that you have to learn **new assembly commands for every new CPU/MCU you want to program with Assembly.**.
+An other thing is that you have to rewrite your program for every CPU typ the program will run on.

 ##Where to start

 ###The Controller

-> If i want to buy a µController wich one should I choose?
+> If i want to buy a µController which one should I choose?

  * The [STK600](http://www.atmel.com/tools/stk600.aspx) is a µController starter kit and comes with the ATMega2560 MCU.
  * [Arduino](http://arduino.cc/) also uses µControllers from Atmel for example the [Arduino Uno](http://arduino.cc/en/Main/ArduinoBoardUno) uses the ATmega328 microcontroller from Atmel.
-The Arduino boards also have a great comunity.
+The Arduino boards also have a great community.
  * The Raspberry PI.
-Its not esspecialy a microcontroller but you can in fact program any cpu with assembly.
-For "only" programming in assembly languaage the Raspberry is nearly overpowered.
+Its not especially a microcontroller but you can in fact program any CPU with assembly.
+For "only" programming in assembly language the Raspberry is a bit overpowered.
- * If you want a real chalange you can write your own little "hello-world" operating system with assembly for your Desktop PC: [Tutorial: Hello-World OS](http://mikeos.berlios.de/write-your-own-os.html)
+ * If you want a real challenge you can write your own little "hello-world" operating system with assembly for your Desktop PC: [Tutorial: Hello-World OS](http://mikeos.berlios.de/write-your-own-os.html)

 ####Hardware basics

 **RISC vs CISC**

 RISC and CISC stand for [*Reduced instruction set computing*](http://en.wikipedia.org/wiki/Reduced_instruction_set_computing) and [*Complex instructing set computing*](http://en.wikipedia.org/wiki/Complex_instruction_set_computing).
-RISC and CISC are both CPU design strategys.
+RISC and CISC are both CPU design strategies.

 RISC | CISC
 ---|---
 RISC CPUs are less complex then CISC CPUs.
 What does this mean?
-This menans that the CPU can execute one commant ine one clock (8 MHz = 8000000 clocks per second).
+This menans that the CPU can execute one command in one clock (8 MHz = 8000000 clocks per second).
 But it also means that there are less instructions then on a CISC CPU.
 So you have to write more complex assembly code.
-RISC CPUs are used where you have to save power e.g. your smartphone, microcontrollers, raspberry pi, arm cpus ... | CISC CPUs have much more instructions than a RISC CPU, but one complex CISC instruction can take multiple clocks.
+RISC CPUs are used where you have to save power e.g. your smartphone, microcontroller, raspberry pi, arm CPU, ... | CISC CPUs have much more instructions than a RISC CPU, but one complex CISC instruction can take multiple clocks.
 Advantages are that you dont have to write as much assembly code for some operations as in a RISC cpu.
 Intel uses the CISC arcitecture but also with some RISC features.

 ###Requirements